Expat Exchange

 When we asked people living in Punta del Diablo about club and activities where newcomers can meet others, they responded:

 "First of all, learn some Spanish, preferably Castellano (Castile, Spain) instead of the Mexican version...
 They will understand YOU, but you may not understand THEM...
 Many TV shows here are in English with Spanish subtitles...
 It helps, believe me, especially with grammar.
 We have one Canadian couple here and one crusty old Irishman...
 Those are the only expats we have met in our tiny fishing village of 1,000 souls...
 This agrees with us PERFECTLY, as we want to assimilate, not hang with expats.
 I would recommend just chatting the local up - your grocery clerk, the fellow who fills the tank for your car at the Ancap station, the meat man (prime rib is always in the meat locker, seldom out front).
 We have made friends of a family who own a wine/cheese shop in the town where we buy our groceries...
 They love to practice their English while we practice our Spanish.
 My dentist has just returned from a trip to British Columbia to do a work/study tour on a boat up there.
 He practices his English with me & I practice my Spanish with him...
 We have been so well received & made welcome, I may eventually offer English classes for adults...
 My best advice is not to be shy and simply venture "Buen dia" occasionally until you feel more comfortable.
 Undoubtably, someone will eventually try to engage you in conversation on the bus or at the market.
 If they speak to fast for you to understand, simply request "mas lentamente, por favor" & they will slow down.
 I had to retrain my ears to the Castellano, altho I had grown up speaking Tex/Mex and Mexican Spanish.
 Just be yourself, be courteous & respectful, smile & the world will open up for you.
 Be aware that here we don't say "Adios" but, rather, "Ciao!"
 Schnitzel is Milanesa here...
 Germans may have invented it, but the Italians immigrated first, so there ya go... :D One of the BEST places to meet people is the local futbol matches and/or practices.
-Uruguayans are rabid futbol fans, and will quickly try to persuade you to root for their favorite teams... ;p," said one expat in Punta del Diablo.
+Uruguayans are rabid futbol fans, and will quickly try to persuade you to root for their favorite teams... ;p," explained one expat living in Punta del Diablo, Uruguay.

 What should I bring when moving to Punta del Diablo?